opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-Job-Output.md

     Start Time]{.skd-job-statuses}, or [Skipped]{.skd-job-statuses}

 :::note
-Before attempting to view a job\'s output file, first refer to [Viewing a Job Output File](../../../operations/job-output.md) in the **Concepts** online help.
+Before attempting to view a job's output file, first refer to [Viewing a Job Output File](../../../operations/job-output.md) in the **Concepts** online help.
 :::

 To view job output: